juliogomez/netdevops/README.md

 # Acknowledgements

-Many thanks the following programmability and NetDevOps gurus for their contributions and source materials that helped building this document:
+Many thanks to the following programmability and NetDevOps gurus for their contributions and source materials that helped building this document:

 * Kevin Corbin
 * Hank Preston